Alijah Martin: College career

 After playing sparingly as a freshman for the Owls, he averaged 13.9 points and 5.3 rebounds per game as a sophomore, being named to the all-conference third team.
 The following season, he averaged 13.4 points and 5.3 rebounds per game, helping lead Florida Atlantic to the school's first ever Final Four appearance.
 In his final season with the Owls, he averaged 13.1 points, 5.9 rebounds and 1.6 assists per game, before entering the transfer portal.

 In April 2024, Martin announced his decision to transfer to the University of Florida.
 He made an instant impact, emerging as the Gators' starting shooting guard.
 In a game against Southern Illinois, he recorded 32 points, nine rebounds, and five assists, leading Florida to a 93–68 victory.
 Against Auburn in the Final Four, he scored 17 points in a 79–73 victory.
 In the National Championship Game against Houston, he tallied seven points, helping lead the Gators to the school's third national championship.

 Professional career

 On June 25, 2025, Martin was selected with the 39th overall pick by the Toronto Raptors in the second round of the 2025 NBA draft.
-On July 10, 2025, the Toronto Raptors announced that they had signed Martin to two-way contract.
+On July 10, the Raptors announced that they had signed Martin to a two-way contract.
+He made 23 appearances for Toronto during the 2025–26 NBA season, recording averages of 2.2 points, 0.9 rebounds, and 0.5 assists.

+On July 2, 2026, Martin re-signed with the Raptors on a two-year, $4.76 million contract.